Frequently Asked Questions

 Current platforms (OS) supported by SWAMP are: List of Platforms/Operating Systems Available in the SWAMP.
 At this time, the SWAMP supports several different flavors and versions of Linux, plus Android.

 Q: Does the SWAMP support Red Hat Enterprise Linux (RHEL) as a platform?

 A: Minimal testing has been done with RHEL 6 and 7 as a host OS to run SWAMP-in-a-Box.
 Due to licensing and distribution issues, we do not provide a RHEL image that can be used to run assessments within the SWAMP or SWAMP-in-a-Box.
 CentOS is derived from RHEL with only small differences.
 CentOS contains the same development tools, libraries, and software as RHEL and can be used as a substitute.

 A: Yes, anyone can gain access to the SWAMP at www.mir-swamp.org or download SWAMP-in-a-Box.

 The SWAMP supports verification through GitHub accounts, Google accounts, and university accounts affiliated with CI Logon, as well as the ability to create an account with SWAMP.

 Q: Are the uploaded projects and tools available to the public, or do I have an option to set them private?

 A: Any project, as in software package, uploaded to the SWAMP is assumed to be private unless explicitly shared with other SWAMP users.
-Users can control access to their software packages and to assessment results by controlling which Projects can access the software or the results.
+Users control access to their software packages and assessment results by controlling which Projects can access the software or results.
 Project owners control membership in their projects.